Reagent & Hiccup

 Why Reagent Hiccup?

-The reason we use Hiccup in Reagent is similar to the reasons for using JSX in React.
+Some more reasons we use Hiccup in Reagent is similar to the reasons for using JSX in React.

 - Separation of concerns: Separate by component vs. technology